Biden kicks off effort to reshape U.S. economy with infrastructure package

 SECOND LEGISLATIVE PACKAGE COMING

 The plan forms one part of the “Build Back Better” agenda that the administration aims to introduce.
-The White House has said the administration will introduce a second legislative package within weeks.
+The White House has said a second legislative package is due within weeks.

-The second package is expected to include an expansion in health insurance coverage, an extension of the expanded child tax benefit, and paid family and medical leave, among other efforts aimed at families, the officials said.
+That package is expected to include an expansion in health insurance coverage, an extension of the expanded child tax benefit, and paid family and medical leave, among other efforts aimed at families.

-White House officials have not explained whether they will seek to have both efforts pass at the same time or try to get Congress to approve one first.
+House of Representatives Speaker Nancy Pelosi has signaled that she hopes to pass the infrastructure plan by July 4, though that timeline could easily slip as Democrats race to write the legislation and agree on details.

-The jockeying around Biden's push has already begun, as allies push for inclusion of their priorities in the upcoming legislative effort and Republicans signal early concerns about the size and scope of the package.
+The jockeying has already begun, as allies push for inclusion of their priorities and Republicans signal early concerns about the package's size and scope.

 Moderate Democrats have said the package should be more targeted to traditional infrastructure projects to attract Republican votes, seeking a return to bipartisan policymaking.